kristinashirk/digital-tech/_posts/2019-09-02-HTML - Getting Started.md

 Video of instructions for setting up a gh-pages branch to publish HTML pages with GitHub Pages.
 Also showing how to create and publish additional HTML pages to add content to your website.

+Video Tutorial

+**Create gh-pages branch**

+1. In the Template_Website repository GitHub Desktop, select **Branch > New Branch**.
+	a.
+In the Name field, enter “gh-pages”.
+    b.
+Select Create Branch.
+In the GitHub Pages dashboard, you will see that your current branch is “gh-pages”.
+2. Select Publish branch to push the **gh-pages** branch to GitHub online.
+3. Check that the **gh-pages** branch was successfully created by ensuring your Template_Website repository has 2 branches.
+4. To view your published website, enter https://pages.github.umn.edu/​username​/Template_Website/ into the address bar of your browser.

+**Create a new HTML file**
+1. In Atom, **File > New File**
+2. Add your HTML content
+3. **File > Save**, name your new file “filename.html” and save to the **Template_Desktop** folder located on your desktop.

+**Push new files and changes to your published website**
+1. Head over to GitHub Desktop.
+It will recognize that a change has been made to your local git repository.
+2. Commit the changes to the **master** branch.
+3. Commit the changes to the **gh-pages** branch.

+Continue using this procedure to add new content and publish changes to your GitHub Pages website.

 ### HTML Resources
 You are now ready to edit and add content to your site.
 There is no step-by-step guide that I can provide, as each of your projects will be different.
 However, I can guide you to some useful resources to refer to as you build out your site:
 * [https://www.w3schools.com/html/default.asp](https://www.w3schools.com/html/default.asp) - W3schools provides great examples of HTML and CSS and help you create specific components of your website, like a navigation bar. w3schools is most useful when you already know what you want to do, and are looking for instruction on how to do that thing.
 Otherise, the lessons tend to lack context and can be confusing.